edgeandnode/contracts-challenge/README.md

 ### 3) Interact with the contract

 Create scripts (or Hardhat tasks) to stake some ETH, deposit ETH into the escrow, generate a voucher and collect a payment.

-## Setup and organization

-You can work on a private GitHub repo and then share it with **pcarranzav**, **tmigone** and **Maikol** GitHub users.
-Document and validate your work in any ways you think work best.
-Feel free to send any questions that come up while doing the exercise.
-We recommend not spending more than 4 hours in this exercise, partial submissions are okay.